wso2/docs-is/en/docs/guides/access-delegation/get-user-claims-as-a-jwt.md

 ## Validate the signature

-The following code segment is a simple Java program that can be used to validate the ID token signature against the default `wso2carbon.jks` public key in WSO2 products.
+The following code segment is a simple Java program that can be used to validate the ID token signature against the default `wso2carbon.jks` public key in WSO2 Identity Server.

 !!! note
     This program uses a third-party library called `nimbusds` to check if the JWT is a signed token or an unsigned token.